Bryn Mawr station (CTA): Red & Purple Modernization Project

+As part of this project, the Bryn Mawr station was rebuilt with a wider platform and new signage, lights, security cameras, and elevators.
+Reconstruction began in May 2021 and was completed in July 2025.
+During Stage A of the reconstruction, the northbound tracks were closed, with northbound trains using the southbound side of the original platform and southbound Red Line trains stopping at a temporary side platform on the original Purple line express track.
+Unlike a similar renovation at the same time at Argyle, where both platforms used a common temporary entrance, northbound trains used the original entrance while southbound trains used temporary entrance half a block north, not connected to each other inside the paid area.
+During Stage B (2023–25), the two western tracks were out of service, with the new eastern tracks carrying all trains, with a side platform located between each set of tracks just south of the original and permanent new platform.
+Only southbound trains stopped at Bryn Mawr since there is no space to build a temporary northbound platform.
+When Stage B finished on July 20, 2025, the station returned to its original track configuration.

 Services

 Bryn Mawr is used by passengers traveling between the Edgewater neighborhood and other parts of Chicago.
 The station is open 24 hours a day.
 Trains service Bryn Mawr every four to ten minutes on weekdays, and every six to ten minutes on weekends.
 Nighttime "owl" service operates every 15 minutes or more.

-The station house at Bryn Mawr is located on the south side of Bryn Mawr Avenue.
-An auxiliary exit is on the opposite side of the street.
+The main station house at Bryn Mawr is located on the north side of Bryn Mawr Avenue.
+There are two auxiliary exits: one on the south side of Bryn Mawr Avenue and another a block north on Hollywood Avenue.
 Outside of the station house are three granite compass roses to help exiting passengers orient themselves.
-The fare controls at Bryn Mawr are located at ground level inside the station house; past the fare controls, passengers take stairs or an escalator to the island platform.
+The fare controls at Bryn Mawr are located at ground level inside the station house; past the fare controls, passengers take stairs, an elevator, or an escalator to the island platform.
 Bicycle storage is available at Bryn Mawr.